 - 2. For products where the customer's defined specifications have not been met with at least two similarly configured systems and processes, the revenue and directly related costs are deferred at the time of shipment and later recognized at the time of customer acceptance or when this criterion has been met.
 We have, on occasion, experienced longer than expected delays in receiving cash from certain customers pending final installation or system acceptance.
 If some of our customers refuse to pay the final payment, or otherwise delay final acceptance or installation, the deferred revenue would not be recognized, adversely affecting our future cash flows and operating results. - 3.
-Sales of polishing supplies generally do not include process guarantees, acceptance criteria or holdbacks; therefore, the related revenue is generally recorded upon transfer of title which is generally at the time of shipment. - 4.
-Sales of spare parts and consumables are recognized upon shipment, as there are no post shipment obligations other than standard warranties. - Service revenue is recognized upon performance of the services requested by the customer.
+Sales of certain equipment, spare parts and consumables are recognized upon shipment, as there are no post shipment obligations other than standard warranties. - 4.
+Service revenue is recognized upon performance of the services requested by the customer.
 Revenue related to service contracts is recognized ratably over the period of the contract or in accordance with the terms of the contract, which generally coincides with the performance of the services requested by the customer.